Norris B. Herndon: Civil rights activism

 Herndon played a significant behind-the-scenes role in the 1950s' Civil Rights Movement.
 He regularly funded the solvency of many civil rights efforts, including the NAACP, United Negro College Fund, Phyllis Wheatley YMCA, Atlanta University, Morris Brown College, First Congregational Church in Atlanta and the National Urban League.

 In 1948, Herndon bequeathed land and fund to Atlanta University to construct Herndon Stadium, a sports facility located one block from Herndon's childhood home.

 Under Herndon's leadership, the Atlanta Life Insurance Company held the first and only insurance policy on noted Civil Rights leader and icon Martin Luther King Jr.

 Membership in fraternities

-Herndon was a duly initiated member of Alpha Phi Alpha Fraternity Inc., the first collegiate-level fraternal organization for African American men.
-He was initiated at Alpha Phi Alpha Fraternity's Sigma Chapter at Boston University on the chapter's 2nd initiate class in 1921.
+Herndon was a member of Alpha Phi Alpha fraternity.
+He was initiated at the fraternity's Sigma chapter at Boston University on the chapter's 2nd initiate class in 1921.

-Herndon's fellow initiate was the honorable Charles Hamilton Houston, a Harvard Law School graduate who became the assistant and dean of Howard University School of Law, the first special counsel for the National Association for the Advancement of Colored People (NAACP), and mentor to numerous Civil Rights attorneys including fellow Alpha and U.S. Supreme Court Associate Justice Thurgood Marshall.
-Known as "the Man who Killed Jim Crow," Houston strategically fostered a series of U.S. Supreme Court legal precedents leading to the eventual rejection of Plessy vs. Ferguson and "separate but equal" education for African Americans.
-Sigma Chapter is notable for being the fraternal birth home of Dr. Martin Luther King Jr., who as a Spring 1952 initiate, crossed Sigma Chapter June 22, 1952.